 (a) Eligible costs.
-The recipient or subrecipient may use up to 10 percent of any grant awarded under this part, excluding the amount for Continuum of Care Planning Activities and UFA costs, for the payment of project administrative costs related to the planning and execution of Continuum 45456 of Care activities.
-This does not include staff and overhead costs directly related to carrying out activities eligible under § 578.43 through § 578.57, because those costs are eligible as part of those activities.
-Eligible administrative costs include:
+The recipient or subrecipient may use up to 10 percent of any grant awarded under this part, excluding the amount for Continuum of Care Planning Activities and UFA costs, for the payment of project administrative costs related to the planning and execution of Continuum following:

 (1) General management, oversight, and coordination.
 Costs of overall program management, coordination, monitoring, and evaluation.
-These costs include, but are not limited to, necessary expenditures for the following:
+These costs include, but are not limited to, necessary expenditures for the

-(i) Salaries, wages, and related costs of the recipient's staff, the staff of subrecipients, or other staff engaged in program administration.
+- (i) Salaries, wages, and related costs of the recipient's staff, the staff of subrecipients, or other staff engaged in program administration.
 In charging costs to this category, the recipient may include the entire salary, wages, and related costs allocable to the program of each person whose primary responsibilities with regard to the program involve program administration assignments, or the pro rata share of the salary, wages, and related costs of each person whose job includes any program administration assignments.
 The recipient may use only one of these methods for each fiscal year grant.
-Program administration assignments include the following:

-(A) Preparing program budgets and schedules, and amendments to those budgets and schedules;
+Program administration assignments include the following: - (A) Preparing program budgets and schedules, and amendments to those budgets and schedules;